Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ## Accessing the ZIH HPC system

+!!! caution "Accessability of the ZIH HPC system"

+	The ZIH HPC system can be accessed only within the data net of the TU Dresden.
+	Access from outside is possible by establishing a VPN connection (find [VPN connection details for OpenVPN here](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn#section-4)).

 There are different ways to access the ZIH HPC system.
 Depending on the user's needs and previous knowledge, these are the different possiblities:

 * JupyterHub: browser based approach, easiest way for beginners (more info [here](https://doc.zih.tu-dresden.de/access/jupyterhub/))
 * ssh connection (command line/terminal/console): "classical" approach,  command line knowledge neccesary (more info [here](https://doc.zih.tu-dresden.de/access/ssh_login/))
-* Desktop Visualisation, Graphical User Interfaces (GUIs) and similar: e.g. Ansys, Vampir.
+* Desktop Visualisation, Graphical User Interfaces (GUIs) and similar: e.g. commercial software as Ansys, LS-DYNA.

-	??? hint "Availability of different software"
+	!!! hint "Desktop visiualisation for commercial software"

+		In the following the desktop visualisation is not demonstrated.
-		The most easiest way to find information about software on the ZIH system (e.g. Ansys, LS-DYNA, Abaqus) is available, just use the search field in the [compendium](https://doc.zih.tu-dresden.de/).
+		To find information about available commercial software on the ZIH system (e.g. Ansys, LS-DYNA, Abaqus) just use the search field in the [compendium](https://doc.zih.tu-dresden.de/).

 ### JupyterHub